This website uses cookies. Learn more

 In our experience so far, we have four key lessons, which I believe can be applied to any organisation:

-1. Educate: Do deconstruct the Purpose statement and its ambitions so it’s relevant to business areas, teams and individuals; and don’t expect people to remember if you only say it once – repeat lots of times and in different ways to get people engaged and maintain that engagement.
+1. Educate: do deconstruct the Purpose statement and its ambitions so it’s relevant to business areas, teams and individuals; and don’t expect people to remember if you only say it once – repeat lots of times and in different ways to get people engaged and maintain that engagement.

-2. Actively listen and invite co-creation of your purpose activation strategy.
+2. Collaborate: actively listen and invite co-creation of your purpose activation strategy.
 This is the opposite to a top/down approach.
 It’s important because people on the ‘shop floor’ are the mostly likely ones to find solutions.
 Psychologically, we know that when people feel listened to, valued and involved they’re more likely to believe and take responsibility.
-This also applies to your cynics – or ‘purpose doubters’.
-Actively seek them out because, rather than them undermine your Purpose ambitions, ‘listening and involving’ them in identifying the gaps can help strengthen it.

-3. Activation is an incremental journey – it’s a long-term commitment.
+3. Build momentum: activation is an incremental journey – it’s a long-term commitment.
 So, don’t try to do everything at the same time.
 People will feel too overwhelmed; and then won’t do anything.
-Start with the simple stuff that can be a quick fix and then use this to create momentum and belief that being ‘Purposeful’ can happen.

-Interestingly, one hot question asked at the event, was; “What are the frequent barriers to the ‘say-do’ purpose gap?”
+Interestingly, one hot question asked at the event, was; “What are the frequent barriers to the ‘say-do’ purpose gap?”.

-1. Fear of change – we get anxious about the unknown and our brain is wired to fight-or-flight.
+1. Fear of change – we get anxious about the unknown and our brain is wired to fight-or-flight

-2. Feeling overwhelmed by the complexity or scale of ambition.
+2. Feeling overwhelmed by the complexity or scale of ambition

-3. Difficult, sensitive and commercially challenging decisions that need to happen to deliver on promises.
+3. Difficult, sensitive and commercially challenging decisions that need to happen to deliver on promises

 One key enabler is brave leadership.